-The inhabitants of ancient Iran were descendants of those Genesis 10 Adamic nations through Shem and Japheth and so we should fully expect their culture to have had some grasp or memory of their Creator.
+As most of my readers are aware, the Israelites of the Assyrian captivity were dispersed into Greater Iran and there they were known variously as Saka and Scythians.
+The other inhabitants of ancient Iran were also descendants of the Genesis 10 Adamic nations through Shem and Japheth and so we should fully expect the Iranic peoples to have had some grasp or memory of their Creator.

 ‘The Noahite Nations: the Shemites’

 Indeed they did and we find ample parallels between ancient Israelism or Christianity and Zoroastrianism also known as Mazdayasna (“The Praise of Wisdom”).
 Before I proceed with that we will discuss briefly some of the history of Mazdayasna.

 Zoroaster was probably born sometime between the 16th and 6th centuries BC somewhere in the Eastern Iranian plateau into the Persian Spitamids.
 Zoroaster is seen as a religious reformer or, to Hindus and neo-Vedicists, a heretic but Zoroaster himself claimed that he did not proclaim a new religion.
 Rather he came to restore the primordial Aryan religion as known in the distant past.

 The Zoroastrian Scriptures are contained in the Avesta.
 Of greatest importance are the Yasna and particularly the Gathas which are said to have been spoken by Zoroaster himself.
 The extant texts of the Avesta, as they exist today, derive from a single master copy produced through collation and recension in the Sassanian Empire which stood from 224–651 AD.
 Thus the Avestan manuscripts are of comparable antiquity to those of the Greek New Testament.